-It is one of a few cities in Greece that has survived for 30 centuries of turbulent history, imprinted forever on its monuments.
-Built at the foot of Pindos, it is embraced reassuringly by its mighty Castle, whose walls reach down to the Corinthian Gulf.
-It is a picturesque city with neighbourhoods to match, full of warm, welcoming inhabitants and it lies in a historic region whose visitors are treated all year round to spectacular mountain ranges, traditional villages and beaches with crystal clear waters.
+Nafpaktos is one of a few cities in Greece that has survived for 30 centuries of turbulent history, imprinted forever on its monuments.
+Built at the foot of the Pindos mountain range, it is embraced reassuringly by its mighty castle, whose walls reach down to the Corinthian Gulf.
+It is a picturesque city with neighbourhoods to match.
+Full of warm, welcoming inhabitants, it lies in a historic region whose visitors are treated all year round to spectacular mountain ranges, traditional villages and beaches with refreshingly clear waters.

 Things to do in Nafpaktos

 The Venetian harbour